sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 root-key\
 own/user-key

-### Generate keys via PowerShell or Termius app or Putty
+### Generate Keys via PowerShell or Termius app or Putty

 **Using Powershell 7.x in Windows 11 as main client:**